mikanmi/runnable-platform/README.md

 I require that your code conforms the following function signature.

-You will rewrite implemantation of this function.
-The present implemantation is for my environment.
+You will rewrite implementation of this function.
+The present implementation is for my environment.

 **Function Signature:**